Article written by Elisa - Travel Writer & Local in France

 Fort Delgres is located at Le Carmel, Basse-Terre.
 It is open every day from 9.30 am to 4.30 pm, except on Mondays.

 Guadeloupe is covered with lush vegetation, with many botanical gardens to visit.
-We loved to explore the Deshaies Botanical Garden, where we learned many interesting things about the island’s trees and plants.
+We loved exploring the Deshaies Botanical Garden, one of the main Guadeloupe tourist attractions, where we learned many interesting things about the island’s trees and plants.

 Apart from its beautiful flowers, plants, and trees, Deshaies Botanical Garden is populated by colorful birds, and everybody seems to enjoy taking selfies with them in the background.
 For more information, opening times, and prices, check Deshaies Botanical Garden’s website.

-Guadeloupe’s markets are very colorful, and they are always a great place to see local life and learn about Guadeloupe food, especially local fish, vegetables, and spices.
+Guadeloupe’s markets are colorful, and they are always a great place to see local life and learn about Guadeloupe’s food, especially local fish, vegetables, and spices.

-In Guadeloupe, it is possible to explore the rainforest and its wildlife if you don’t mind heights!
-In Basse-Terre, Parc des Mamelles has a network of rope walkways strung between the trees and 15 meters above the ground.
+Exploring the rainforest and its wildlife was one of our favorite Guadeloupe activities.
+If you don’t mind heights, Parc des Mamelles (Basse Terre) has a network of rope walkways between trees and 15 meters above the ground.

-Although most of the fun things to do in Guadeloupe are concentrated on the main island, it is always a good idea to explore at least one more island.
+Although most of the best things to do in Guadeloupe are concentrated on the main island, exploring at least one more island is always a good idea.

 The most popular islands to explore in the archipelago are Desirades, Les Saintes, and Marie-Galante.
-You can visit any of these islands on a day trip, but you can also consider spending more time on-site.
+You can visit any of these islands on a day trip (by ferry), but you can also consider spending more time on-site.

-It’s in the kitchen where the different Guadeloupe cultures, with their different specialties, meet: local Créole specialties combine the finesse of French cuisine with the spicy world of African cookery and a touch of exoticism from the East India and Southeast Asia.
+It’s in the kitchen where the different Guadeloupe cultures, with their different specialties, meet: local Créole specialties combine the finesse of French cuisine with the spicy world of African cooking and a touch of exoticism from East India and Southeast Asia.

 Obviously, fresh seafood is an essential element of Guadeloupe cuisine, and it appears on most menus.
 Other Guadeloupe specialties include shellfish, smoked fish, stuffed land crabs, stewed conch, and curry dishes.

-Local rum often precedes a good meal, which is usually accompanied by wines imported from France mainland.
+Local rum often precedes a good meal, usually accompanied by wines imported from mainland France.

 Pin it now & read it later